Portraits I Am Currently Enjoying

 Diego Rodriguez Velazquez's portrait of King Philip IV

 I’ll leave you with some portraits of the Habsburgs.
-They were an intermingled bunch that passed on big jawlines throughout the ages.
+They were an intermingled bunch that passed big jawlines throughout the ages.
 They started in Switzerland but their marriages and power trawled Europe’s monarchy until the blood line died out in 1780.
 For the best.

 Charles II